dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 <TabItem value="list" label="Listing models for a job">

-This is an example of querying all models that utilize the schema,`analytics` from a given job.
+This is an example of querying all models that utilize the schema`analytics` from a given job.

 ```
 {